Zaid-Ajaj/Npgsql.FSharp/README.md

             LastName = read.textOrNone "last_name" // reading nullable column
         })
 ```
+Then you can use `defaultArg` or other functions from the `Option` to provide default values when needed.
 ### Make the reading async using `Sql.executeAsync`
+The exact definition is used, except that `Sql.execute` becomes `Sql.executeAsync`
 ```fsharp
 let getAllUsers() : Async<Result<User list, exn>> =
     defaultConnection